Setting Up a Development and Testing Environment

 - In the General tab, set Disable Email Sending to ON.

 You can also use a service like Mailtrap.io to serve this purpose.

 You may also want to set your payment gateways and domain registrars to test mode and disconnect from your production servers.
 You can also prevent accidentally charging customers by adding extra characters to the encryption hash in your development environment's

 configuration.php file.
 This makes WHMCS unable to read encrypted data, ensuring that it can't use encrypted data to charge credit cards or perform other actions.

 You must exercise caution when you do this.
 Accidentally making this type of change on your production installation could cause serious problems.

 Testing a New Version

-Once you've copied your production installation and have confirmed that everything's working as expected, it's time to upgrade WHMCS.
+After you copy your production installation and have confirmed that everything is functional, you can upgrade WHMCS.
 We recommend that you use the Automatic Updater for this, since it streamlines the process for you.

 After upgrade, go through WHMCS and exercise all of the features and functions that you use most.
-Check both the client and admin areas, and make sure to place several orders for your various products.
-Walk these test orders through every step of the process, including marking them as paid and ensuring correct provisioning.
+Check both the Client Area and Admin Area, and make sure to place several orders for your various products.
+Advance these test orders through every step of the process, including marking them as paid and ensuring correct provisioning.